Valero-Roblox/tSeries/README.md

 # tSeries Source Code
 The official source code for the discontinued tSeries products.

-*The modified vGate will continue to sell and the vSCI 1 will no longer be sold at Valero*
+*The modified vGate will continue to sell and the tSCI and original tGate will no longer be sold at Valero*

 **"All good things must come to an end."
 Geoffrey Chaucer**